SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

     This handler implements a more complex range of natural numbers.
 All supplied values must be integers.
 The valid range of setting values goes from minValue to maxValue with each step defined be *increment*. *baseValue* will be used as the anchor, which corresponds to **0** in the underlying simulator specific setup file.
 Each step will correspond to an increment by **1** in the underlying raw value.

-  - **DecimalHandler(baseValue, increment, precision, minValue, maxValue)**
+  - **DecimalHandler(baseValue, increment, places, minValue, maxValue)**

-    Similar in behavior to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.
+    Similar in behavior to the *IntegerHandler*, but uses floating point numbers. *places* defines, how many places after the decimal point are considered and displayed.

 	Example: